joshuamarknanninga/Divine-Destinations/homepage_README.md

 - **Modal Popup**: A sliding modal that offers exclusive deals once clicked in the top right corner, which includes:
   -  grey button to close the modal and dull to 'hide' & discourage clicking.
   -  bright green button to grab attention and navigate to the pricing page (not created).
   - Includes black transparent background that light 'blocks' out the homepage to shift the focus on the modal; slides to the left side of the screen upon close.
+A slight animation with the slide in and out of the window screen.
 - **Real-time Weather Updates**: A section under the hero that provides users with the latest weather information for their travel destination once typed in.
 - **Popular Hotels Section**: Displays the current top-rated hotels with images, locations, and prices.
 - **Client Testimonials**: Showcases positive feedback from satisfied clients.